×

 We asked expats in Punta del Diablo what banks they use and there advice about banking.
 They advised:

 "To set up a bank account in Punta del Diablo, you should visit the local branch of the Banco de la República Oriental del Uruguay (BROU).
 They offer banking services and have locations throughout the city.
 Alternatively, other local banks like Banco Santander, Bancamiga, and Banco República also offer banking services.
-To make sure that you can open a bank account in Punta del Diablo, it is best to check with the particular bank you wish to open an account with to see what their requirements are," remarked one in Punta del Diablo.
+To make sure that you can open a bank account in Punta del Diablo, it is best to check with the particular bank you wish to open an account with to see what their requirements are," said one person in Punta del Diablo.

 Will I be able to find a job in Punta del Diablo?